ScamPy -- A sub-halo clustering & abundance matching based Python interface for painting galaxies on the dark matter halo/sub-halo hierarchy: Verification Validation

-First of all, let us notice that the models inferred are in good agreement with the mock dataset.
-The accuracy of the measure with respect to the model, instead, decreases as redshift increases.
-At the largest scales we have a decrease in power of the measured 2-point correlation function.
-This is a known weakness of the HOD method.
-In literature there have been a lot of effort in quantifying and correcting this effect \citep[see e.g.][for two recent works]{Beltz-Mohrmann2019, Hadzhiyska2019}, which is thought to result from a concurrence of box-size effects, cosmic-variance and assembly bias.
+All the discrepancies we find are a known weakness of the HOD method.
+In literature there have been a lot of effort in quantifying and correcting this effect \citep[see e.g.][for two recent works]{Beltz-Mohrmann2019, Hadzhiyska2019}, which, as already mentioned, is thought to result from a concurrence of box-size effects, cosmic-variance and assembly bias. \cite{Hadzhiyska2019}, in particular, find an average distance of $15\%$ between the HOD prediction and the clustering measured in hydro-dynamical N-body simulations.

-On the other hand, the limited spatial resolution of our simulation box is responsible for the discrepancies at the smaller scales.
-Since at redshift greater than $2\div3$ the number of sub-structures within haloes found by the \textsc{subfind} algorithm becomes substantially smaller, the discrepancy becomes larger.

-The discrepancies at small scales might be partially due to the transition between 1- and 2-halo term, as the bump in the measures seams to suggest.
-These discrepancies could be corrected by applying the same pipeline to an N-body simulation with higher resolution.

 The requirement of reproducing the 1-point statistics of the original catalogue is necessary to have the expected observational property distribution in the output mock-catalogue.
 This requirement guarantees that the abundance matching scheme will start associating the observational property from the right position in the cumulative distribution, i.e.\ from the abundance corresponding to the limiting value that said property has in the survey.